1821 Info 1g: Caleb Crompton

 Their third child, Charles Walter, was born on 7 April 1850 at Cox's Creek, Adelaide.
 His death certificate notes that he lived in South Australia for one year, until 1851.
 Perhaps, He arrived in Victoria in 1852 according to Frances' death certificate and to Miners Rest.
 Charles Walter's obituary of 25 June 1929 gives a clue about the journey from Cox's Creek to Miners Rest.

-The Record text 29 June 1929 - 27kB jpg The extract from Charles Walter's obituary records that the family arrived in the Ballarat goldfield by bullock dray known as a bullocky.
+27kB jpg The extract from Charles Walter's obituary records that the family arrived in the Ballarat goldfield by bullock dray known as a bullocky.
 In modern time this is a distance of 586km and a bullocky time (average 5kph) of 117 continuous hours or 15 eight hour days.
+The obituary records the families arrival in Ballarat as 1853.

 Left: A composite image of The Record of Emerald Hill 29 June 1929 Source: Trove (Accessed: 11 February 2021)

-Above: Bullocky team crossing Bacchus Marsh, Ballarat Source: Bate p.10
+Above: Bullocky team crossing Bacchus Marsh, Ballarat William Strutt Source: Bate p.10

-His daughter Maralena's obituary describes her arrival at a tented village known, as Ballarat, at the time of the riots.
-1
+His daughter Maralena's obituary describes her arrival at a tented village known, as Ballarat, at the time of the Ballarat at the time of the riots.

 Late on Wednesday evening the death occurred at 41O Creswick road.
 Ballarat, of Mrs. Madeline Macdonald, the mother of Mr. Charles Macdonald, of Horsham.
 Although for some time her health had been failing she was about as usual, and her sudden collapse came as a great shock to her family.
 The late Mrs. Macdonald was of a kind and genial disposition and since her husband's death, less than two years ago. she had lived with her daughter, Miss Annie Macdonald, of the Macarthur street State school.
 Mrs. Macdonald was horn at Launceston in 1845, and at an early age left with her parents for Adelaide.
 In 1852 the family travelled overland to Ballarat, when it was only a village of tents, and was in business here at the time of the riot. [...]